-I can’t have wheat for another month and while I can have a small amount of sugar I should avoid it too.
-But I have been dying for a little something sweet.
-So I combined a few black bean brownie recipes I’ve made before and tweaked them into something I can eat right now.
+I can’t have wheat for another month and while I can have a small amount of sugar – I should avoid it too.
+I have been dying for a little something sweet…so I combined a few black bean brownie recipes I’ve made before, and tweaked them into something I can eat right now.

 These are not the fluffy brownies of your childhood.
 Instead, these are more like fudge and are super moist.
 I lined my baking dishes with parchment paper and left the edges out so I could pull the whole thing out to cut it.
 They will be very hard, possibly impossible, to get out if you skip this step.

 I’m adding more flavor by adding cinnamon and chili powder to make up for the removed sweetness.
 If you are making this for kids you should leave this out.
 If you can use sugar, add a few tablespoons or more agave nectar to make them sweeter.

 - 1 15-oz can black beans, drained and rinsed

 - 2 extra ripe bananas (black ones are best because they are sweeter)

 - ½ cup unsweetened cocoa